acai66/lenovo-miix-520-hackintosh/README.md

 ## 6.release version

+### v2.5 beta -- 2020-07-02
+- Update the latest OpenCore and drivers, and support the latest macOS 11.0 (10.16).
+- Fix hotkeys in opencore GUI.

 ### v2.4 -- 2020-05-22
 - Update the latest CLOVER, OpenCore and drivers, and support the latest macOS 10.15.4
 - Support hotkeys and touchscreen in opencore GUI.